shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **19. Coefficient of determination ― The coefficient of determination, often noted R2 or r2, provides a measure of how well the observed outcomes are replicated by the model and is defined as follows:**

-&#10230; Determinatsioonikordaja - tuntud kui R2 või r2 näitab, kui hästi jälgitavad tulemused mudelis korduvad, ja see on määratletud järgmiselt.
+&#10230; Determinatsioonikordaja ― Determinatsioonikordaja, tuntud kui R2 või r2 näitab, kui hästi jälgitavad tulemused mudelis korduvad, ja see on määratletud järgmiselt:

 <br>

 **20. Main metrics ― The following metrics are commonly used to assess the performance of regression models, by taking into account the number of variables n that they take into consideration:**

-&#10230; Põhimõõdikud - Regressioonimudelite võimekuse hindamiseks kasutatakse tavaliselt järgmisi mõõdikuid, võttes arvesse muutujate arvu n, mida nad arvestavad.
+&#10230; Põhimõõdikud ― Regressioonimudelite võimekuse hindamiseks kasutatakse tavaliselt järgmisi mõõdikuid, võttes arvesse muutujate arvu n, mida nad arvestavad.

 <br>